PacktPublishing/Cpp-Game-Animation-Programming-Second-Edition/README.md

 alt="https://www.packtpub.com/" border="5" /></a>

 ## Instructions and Navigations
-All of the code is organized into folders.:w
+All of the code is organized into folders.

 **Following is what you need for this book:**